WYTS: Later years

-The station and WCOL-FM were sold off to Nationwide Communications in 1994, the parent company of WNCI.
+The station and WCOL-FM were sold to Nationwide Communications in 1994, the parent company of WNCI.

 WCOL became WFII on March 24, 1997, airing a syndicated conservative talk radio format as "1230 FYI," though this time it was oriented at younger listeners.
 WTVN owner Jacor Communications acquired WFII, WCOL and WNCI in August 1998, and ultimately merged with Clear Channel Communications (now iHeartMedia) that next year.

 WFII was not a ratings success, and in 2001 the station became WZNW, airing a sports talk format as "1230 The Zone".
 However, WZNW was never able to compete effectively against the other full-time sports station in Columbus, WBNS, which held the rights to the Ohio State Buckeyes.

 WCOL returned to 1230 in 2003, playing pre-British Invasion pop/rock as "Real Oldies 1230".
 WCOL traded in on its heritage as a Top 40 station, and the "Real Oldies" format played much of the same music.
 They even used some of their vintage PAMS and TM jingles from that era.
 Despite some positive "buzz" from long-time radio listeners, many of whom remembered WCOL from its Top 40 heyday, the format failed to capture a significant audience in the market.
 The station, mostly automated using voice-tracking, lacked the live personalities which made the original WCOL great.

 At noon on September 7, 2004, WCOL became WTPG, as "Progressive Talk AM 1230."
 WTPG carried programming mostly from the Air America Radio network, as well as syndicated hosts Ed Schulz, Springer on the Radio (via a 21-hour delay in morning drive) and Stephanie Miller.
 WTPG saw mild ratings improvements, although (as was the case with WFII, WZNW and WCOL) ranked well behind counter-programmed sister station WTVN.

 On December 23, 2006, the Columbus Dispatch reported that WTPG would change again that January 8 over to a conservative-based talk format, under the WYTS calls.
 Bruce Collins, the local program director for WTVN and WYTS, said: "Whether it's politics or sports, financial information or general advice, central Ohio listeners will have the opportunity to talk about it on 'Talk 1230.'"